-If you are considering the depo-provera injection as a form of contraception, please make an appointment with Jo Chambers (Nurse Practitioner) or a GP to discuss.
+If you are considering the depo-provera injection as a form of contraception, please make an appointment with our Nurse Practitioner or a GP to discuss.
 We need to be satisfied that you are not already likely to be pregnant before we give you the first injection.
 This means that you should either already be using a reliable form of contraception or that you have not had any sexual intercourse in the preceding 3 weeks and have had a negative pregnancy test.

-If you are already receiving the depo-provera injection, you will need an appointment every 12 weeks with a member of the Nursing Team.
+If you are already receiving the depo-provera injection, you will need an appointment every 12 weeks with a member of our Nursing Team.

 Contraceptive Implant (NEXPLANON)

 If you are considering the implant as a form of contraception, please make an appointment with our Nurse Practitioner or a GP to discuss.
 Insertion of the implant is performed by Dr Boutin, Dr Aziz or Lucy McKenzie.
 This is done under local anaesthetic and is not usually uncomfortable.
 It is removed using a similar procedure after 3 years.

 It is really important that we are sure you are not already pregnant before the implant is fitted.
 For this reason, we need you either to be already using a reliable method of contraception or to have had no sexual intercourse in the previous 3 weeks and have had a negative pregnancy test.